 As the U.S. campaign season wears on, both Republicans and Democrats are pledging to stay tough on Iran.
 Such promises aren’t new.
 Last summer, as the Barack Obama administration unveiled its nuclear agreement, U.S. Secretary of State John Kerry assured skeptics that the United States would sustain essential sanctions that punish Tehran for its aid to terrorists, regional aggression, and human rights abuses.

 When Iran makes headlines, it is usually as a result of its conflicts with other countries.
 Far less attention is paid to Iran’s conflicts with itself, which are still raging nearly 40 years after the revolution that brought forth the Islamic Republic.

 The Revolutionary Guards are involved in maintaining domestic order, projecting Iranian influence in the Mideast, and presiding over major business interests.
 They are poised to take on a bigger role, writes CFR’s Ray Takeyh.

-Authors: Eric Edelman, Dennis Ross, and Ray Takeyh The Washington Post
+Authors: Eliot A. Cohen, Eric S. Edelman, and Ray Takeyh

-Learn more about CFR’s mission and its work over the past year in the 2014 Annual Report.
+Learn more about CFR’s mission and its work over the past year in the 2015 Annual Report.
 The Annual Report spotlights new initiatives, high-profile events, and authoritative scholarship from CFR experts, and includes a message from CFR President Richard N. Haass.
 Read and download »